osdev-challenge/AccessibilityFixer/THIRD_PARTY_NOTICES.md

 ISC License

-Copyright (c) 2018-2020, Andrea Giammarchi, @WebReflection
+Copyright (c) 4-digit year, Company or Person's Name

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above